ietf-teep/teep-protocol/draft-ietf-teep-protocol.md

 ERR_ATTESTATION_REQUIRED (7)
 : Indicates attestation of the TAM is required by the TEEP Agent side.
-This will lead to an additional round of QueryRequest and QueryResponse to be performed before proceeding to update message.
+This will lead to an additional QueryRequest / QueryResponse message pair to be exchanged before proceeding to update message.

 ERR_CERTIFICATE_EXPIRED (9)